Mark Simpson goes over to the Dark Side at Comic-Con

 ‘Yes, I’m sure he learned something from that,’ comments the MC drily.

 Skeletor may not have done, but I certainly did.
-I had been a little miffed that at the airport on my way to Comic-Con: the bearish airport security officer looked me up and down, smiled and asked: ‘Here for Comic-Con?’
+By way of confession: I had been a little miffed that San Diego airport on my way to Comic-Con: the bearish airport security officer looked me up and down, smiled and asked: ‘Here for Comic-Con?’
 But I needn’t have worried.
 I’m not a nerd.
 And that’s not just the voice of denial.

 Truth is: I’m not nearly man enough to be a nerd.